kate-orlova/spe-tricks/README.md

     * add a language version to child items;
     * add a language version based on a specific data template;
   * PDF
-    * convert a selection of web URLs to PDF using Chrome command with “headless” & “print-to-pdf” arguments
+    * convert a web URL or a selection of web URLs to PDF using Chrome command with “headless” & “print-to-pdf” arguments
   * Populate
     * generate a dictionary from some values;
     * generate a time dictionary with a half-hour / hour step;